 Student: Grade:

-Teache er: Scho ool:
+Teacher: Scho ool:

 A. RE.
 ADING

-1. Without the use of technology, the student has difficulty decoding the following
+1. With out the use of technology, the stude lent has difficulty decoding the following (chec

-all tha at apply):
+all th at apply):

 Words Tests

 Subject area textbooks Worksheets

-2. Witho out the use of technology, the stude nt has difficulty comprehending the following
+2. With out the use of technology, the stude nt has difficulty comprehending the following

 (chec k all that apply):

 Words Reading textbooks

 Worksheets Tests

 3. The s tudent's reading performance is imp roved by (check all that apply):

 Small amount of text on page Graphics to communicate ideas

 Computer with speech output Spoken text to accompany print

 Lower reading level Reduced length of assignments

 Enlarged print Bold type for main ideas

 Other

 В. WI RITING

-1 Check all that apply to the student's writi ng per formance:
+1 Checl formance:

 Prints Writes independently and legibly

 Writes cursive Writing is slow and arduous

 Holds regular pencil Writing is limited due to fatigue

 Holds pencil adapted with grip

-2. Curren t keyboarding ability (check all that a apply):
+2. Curren t keyboarding ability (check all that a apply): :

 Does not currently type Types with several fingers

 Types with 10 fingers and correct Uses adapted/alternate keyboard

 hand position (Please specify):

 Types with one finger Uses one hand

 Accidentally hits unwanted keys